-The Oteai is a form of rank promotion system that originated in Japan.
+The Oteai (大手合 Ō'te'ai) was a form of rank promotion system that originated in Japan.
 In the system players play games in an, usually, annual or bi-annual tournament to earn rank promotion.
 Early records of Oteai games exist in groups such as the Hiseikai from the early 1920s.
-However, the system grew to popularity when the Nihon Kiin adopted it as the primary way for its professionals to earn rank promotion and income from 1927 to 2003.
+However, the system grew to popularity when the Nihon Kiin adopted it as the primary way for its professionals to earn rank promotion and income from 1927.
 Games were played in a bi-annual tournament with weekly schedules, and players received a fee for each game played.
 The Oteai games were traditionally played without komi, forcing many professionals to modify their style once they became 5-dan and started taking White more often than Black.
 The Kansai Kiin, which splintered away in 1950, also continued their Oteai. 大手合，指的是让职业棋士升段的比赛。 一年大约要参加十局左右的比赛，累积的胜败成绩作为升段的依据。

-In 2003, the Oteai in Japanese, professional go was replaced by a different rank promotion system.
-The new system allows ranks to be earned in three primary ways.
-First, by accumulating a certain number of wins, 2) ranking high in prize money among same dan players, and 3) entering certain title leagues or winning certain titles.
+In 2003, the Oteai in Japan was replaced by a different rank promotion system.
+The new system allows ranks to be earned in three primary ways; 1) accumulating a certain number of wins, 2) ranking high in prize money among same dan players, and 3) entering certain title leagues or winning certain titles.
 For details, see Nihon Ki-in new promotion system.